 *Since the overthrow of the government in early 2014, Ukraine has been torn between support for the EU and loyalty to Russia.
 Crimea is under the control of the Russian Federation, and much of the eastern Ukraine is struggling with massive unrest and violence as pro-Russian separatists battle government forces.
 Travellers are advised to avoid Crimea and the eastern Ukraine.

 One of the largest countries in Eastern Europe, Ukraine is situated on the Black Sea, surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania and Moldova.
-It is a popular holiday destination for tourists from surrounding countries, and is becoming increasingly attractive to citizens of Western Europe and North America.
+It has in recent years become a more popular holiday destination for tourists from surrounding countries, but is also becoming increasingly attractive to citizens of Western Europe and North America.

 One of the main attractions for visitors to the Ukraine is the country's rich history, with more than 500 cities dating back over 900 years, and a fascinating assortment of architecture influenced by its diverse neighbours.
 Most travellers begin in the historical capital city of Kiev, arguably one of the most beautiful cities in Europe, where the ancient streets, striking architecture, lovely scenery, and wealth of historical and religious sites ensure an interesting cultural holiday.
 The early capital of Old Rus is also enriched with monuments, such as the grandiose St Sophia's Cathedral, famous for its 11th-century mosaics and frescoes, and the Cave Monastery, the holy centre of the early Orthodox Church.